HCK42MRX/simple-project-addtask-kanban/README.md

 2. Open the project Once cloned, you will see a folder named simple-project-addtask-kanban.
 Open this folder in your code editor (VS Code is recommended).

 Need help opening a folder in VS Code?
-Watch this tutorial.
+Watch this tutorial [https://www.youtube.com/watch?v=u3PMR8voOo0].

 3. Install dependencies Open the integrated terminal in VS Code using the shortcut: Ctrl + ` (backtick)